-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Telehealth Services (Non-Medicare covered) \$0 copay for each telehealth visit with Teladoc.
+Services that are covered for you What you must pay when you get these services , In-Network Out-of-Network 50% of the total cost for each Medicare- covered SET visit.
+Telehealth Services (Non-Medicare covered) \$0 copay for each telehealth visit with Teladoc.
 Our plan has partnered with Teladoc to provide additional virtual visit services, which include a virtual visit with a doctor over the phone or via the internet using a smart phone, tablet, or a computer.
 Certain types of visits may require internet and a cameraenabled device.
 Offered 24 hours a day, 7 days a week with board certified doctors.
 Covered services include general medical, behavioral health, and dermatology.
 Must use Teladoc doctors for this benefit.
 To find a provider and schedule and appointment, call 1-800-teladoc (835-2362) , 24 hours a day, 7 days a week.
 You can also visit Teladoc.com or use the Teladoc mobile app.

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Transportation services (Non- Medicare covered) III advanaa by ATDIO Haalib Dlaga agal a gaasin Our Plan has partnered with SafeRide to provide nonemergent health-related transportation trips.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Transportation services (Non- Medicare covered) \$0 copay for up to 24 one-way trips every year to plan-approved health-related locations, however, any rides not scheduled using SafeRide must be authorized 72 hours in advance by ATRIO Health Plans and a receipt must be submitted to ATRIO Health Plans for reimbursement.
+All rides, both in and out of network count towards the same up to 24 one-way trips every year to plan-approved health-related locations Our Plan has partnered with SafeRide to provide nonemergent health-related transportation trips.
 You must use SafeRide for this benefit to be covered.
 Health-related locations include inpatient facilities and medical centers.
 Rides may be provided by taxis, rideshare services, vans, and nonemergency medical transport as determined by our transportation partner.
-Uber and Lyft are part of the SafeRide network and subject to availability. related locations pian-approved neaitn- To schedule a ride or find out how many rides you have left for the year (ride balance), please call 1-888-617-0467 , Monday - Saturday, 6 a.m. to 6 p.m., local time, or online at atriohp.com.
+Uber and Lyft are part of the SafeRide network and subject to availability.
+To schedule a ride or find out how many rides you have left for the year (ride balance), please call 1-888-617-0467 , Monday - Saturday, 6 a.m. to 6 p.m., local time, or online at atriohp.com.
 Rides should be scheduled at least 48 hours in advance.
 Rides scheduled less than 48 hours in advance are subject to availability.
 You must cancel rides at least 3 hours before the scheduled pick-up time.
 If not, the ride will be deducted from your annual ride balance.
 Trips are limited to 75 miles one-way unless approved by the plan.